LaendleEnergy/LaendleEnergy.github.io/index.md

   - Authentication state befor coaching:
     - sessionkey derived using aes-gcm to encrypt the challenge with the client key
   - Armin: use hmac for sessionkey derivation
+- JWT Authentication:
+  - One should have two tokens
+    - Access token:
+      - A short-lived token that is used to make authenticated requests to microservices
+      - It should have a short lifespan
+    - Refresh token:
+      - A long-lived token that is used to obtain new access tokens when the current access token expires
+      - It typically has a longer lifespan
+    - Sadly no time left for implementing the two tokens solutions:
+      - Temporary solution: access tokens are longer valid
+  - Exploring technologies like keycloak, OAuth2, ... for two token solution
+  - Password should only be transmitted by using https
+    - In that case it can be transmitted as   clear text

 ## 2. Technical documentation <a name="technical"></a>